GraalVM Native Build Tools - for Maven

 An alternative solution would be to tell the native-image

-that it should look into the directory named /target/native/agent-output/test for any tracing configuration.
-This can be achieved using the -H:ConfigurationFileDirectories
+that it should look into the directory named /target/native/agent-output/test for any configuration.

 mvn -Pnative -DskipNativeTests=true -DskipNativeBuild=true -Dagent=true test

-option specifies.
-The command includes three additional options:
+profile.
+The command includes three additional options:-DskipNativeTests=true

 , these tests are not run.
 (This option is used again later in the lab.)-DskipNativeBuild=true